 Once you hit age 35, slowing down seems inevitable, but it doesn’t necessarily have to be this way.
 The mixture of increased endurance capacity, fitness and experience can prove to be winning formulas.
 Sure, it may have something to do with genetics but I put it down to dedication.

 Take for example surfer Kelly Slater, who turned 40 this year.
-American Olympic Swimmer Dara Torres who at 41 has V-pack that would put many 20 year olds to shame….geez I may even be in this category in a few years, but let’s not think too much about that one…
+American Olympic Swimmer Dara Torres who at 41 has V-pack that would put many 20-year-olds to shame….geez I may even be in this category in a few years, but let’s not think too much about that one…

-Obviously the 20 something years are the years we hit peak performance, our bodies are primed for maximum exertion and injuries through wear and tear are usually kept to a minimum.
+Obviously, the 20 something years are the years we hit peak performance, our bodies are primed for maximum exertion and injuries through wear and tear are usually kept to a minimum.
 This elite level is said to be maintained until age 35 where it steadily declines until age 50.
-Of course, this all varies with each sport; a sprinter in a agility based sport would decline quicker than an endurance marathon for example.
+Of course, this all varies with each sport; a sprinter in an agility based sport would decline quicker than an endurance marathon for example.

 Degeneration has a lot to do with it, as does the healing and recovery process of our joints and muscles.
 But the good news is, if you have done the miles when you are younger there is a big chance that you can reap the rewards by not having to commit to so many miles as you age….just by training smarter and choosing to eat well.

 Here are a few tips that might help you ‘not lose it’